Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points: Introduction

-In this paper we perform a holographic analysis of anisotropic transport, exploiting the duality between strongly coupled quantum field theories in $d+1$ dimensions and gravity theories in one additional dimension\cite{Maldacena1998}. {The calculation is based on an Einstein-Maxwell-dilaton (EMD) action, where the anisotropy is generated by massless scalars, linear in the boundary spatial coordinates. {See Refs.\cite{Rebhan2012,Jain2015,Ge:2014aza,1306.1404,Jeong2018,Donos:2014uba,Ge2017,Mateos:2011ix,Mateos:2011tv,1205.1797,Pedraza2018,Donos2014,1202.4436} for previous studies of these holographic systems.} } As a consequence, the scalars also break translations, momentum is not conserved and the viscosity cannot be interpreted as a hydrodynamic coefficient. \\ {It is well known that in such holographic frameworks the KSS bound is violated\cite{Rebhan2012,Jain2015, Ge:2014aza,Ge2017,1805.01470, Ge:2014aza,1205.1797,1306.1404,Pedraza2018,Hartnoll2016,Alberte:2016xja,Ciobanu:2017fef,Burikham2016,Ling_2016,Ling_2017}.} We will choose a geometry where the momentum is conserved along one of the spatial directions, say the $\beta$-direction.
+In this paper we perform a holographic analysis of anisotropic transport, exploiting the duality between strongly coupled quantum field theories in $d+1$ dimensions and gravity theories in one additional dimension \cite{Maldacena1998}. {The calculation is based on an Einstein-Maxwell-dilaton (EMD) action, where the anisotropy is generated by massless scalars, linear in the boundary spatial coordinates. {See Refs. \cite{Rebhan2012,Jain2015,Ge:2014aza,1306.1404,Jeong2018,Donos:2014uba,Ge2017,Mateos:2011ix,Mateos:2011tv,1205.1797,Pedraza2018,Donos2014,1202.4436} for previous studies of these holographic systems.} } {As a consequence, the scalars also break translations {and} momentum is not conserved{.
+If the symmetry breaking occurs explicitly,} the viscosity cannot be interpreted as a hydrodynamic coefficient.} {It is well known that in such holographic frameworks the KSS bound is violated \cite{Rebhan2012,Jain2015, Ge:2014aza,Ge2017,1805.01470, Ge:2014aza,1205.1797,1306.1404,Pedraza2018,Hartnoll2016,Alberte:2016xja,Ciobanu:2017fef,Burikham2016,Ling_2016,Ling_2017,1510.06861}.}\\ {We will also investigate the case where translations are broken spontaneously through the use of a so-called Q-lattice homogeneous Ansatz \cite{Amoretti2018_CDW,Amoretti:2017axe,1904.11445}, in which case momentum is still conserved and the shear viscosity remains well-defined at all temperatures.}\\ {As our focus in this work is on the anisotropy of the system, we will choose a geometry where momentum is conserved along one of the spatial directions, say the $\beta$-direction.
 Thus, the stress tensor elements $T_{\alpha \beta}$ serves as currents of the conserved momentum density along the direction $\beta$.
 Consequently, the viscosity elements $\eta_{\alpha \beta \gamma \beta}$ maintain their meaning as hydrodynamic coefficients, for all $\alpha$ and $\gamma$.

-In particular the model obeys
+{We compute the anisotropic electric conductivities in this holographic system, and find that, at charge neutrality,} {their ratio is given by a simple geometric ratio of the spatial elements of the bulk metric evaluated at the bulk black hole horizon.
+Their temperature dependence indicates metallic behavior along one spatial direction and insulating behavior along the other, as in Ref.\cite{Link2018}.}

+{Returning to the viscosities, we find that in the direction where momentum is conserved, the viscosity matrix elements are governed by the same geometric ratio as the electric conductivities, so that, \cite{Link2018}:}